-On our recent trip to Fraser Island, we camped in three different spots: Central Station, Waddy Point (Top) and Dundabara.
-Here’s what we thought of camping on Fraser…
+On our trip to Fraser Island over Christmas last year, we camped in three different spots: Central Station, Waddy Point (Top) and Dundabara.
+Here’s what we thought of camping on Fraser Island.

 All three campgrounds are Queensland National Parks ones, and whilst you have to pre-book them, there’s no specific campsite allocation.
 You simply choose the campground online and then you pick your own site when you get there.
 We drove around each of the campgrounds a few times before settling on a site, as we usually do because you’ve got to assess the situation fully, right?!

 Each of these campgrounds is surrounded by dingo-deterrent fences and has toilet and shower facilities.
 But don’t forget your $2 coins if you want to scrub that stickiness off you.

 Read more: 9 lessons I learnt on Fraser Island